Prepare for the exciting challenge of exploring God’s Word with prisoners.

 - Having a back-up replacement in case of an emergency

 The goal of in-prison Bible study is to help prisoners come to know Jesus Christ personally and learn how to apply His Word to their lives.
 An effective ministry team plans lessons 6-12 months at a time, so participants may receive instruction on a wide variety of topics such as:

 - How to Pray for Myself and Others

 - Obedience to Christ and Respect for Authority

 - Having a Christian Worldview

 Prison Fellowship has a list of approved curriculum materials for in-prison classes.
 Volunteers should work with their local Prison Fellowship field staff to identify the best offerings for a local prison facility.
-For those just getting started, Prison Fellowship has a series of five Bible studies, each taking eight sessions to complete.

 Another effective study plan is to pick books of the Bible such as the Gospel of John.
 But remember–this isn’t a Sunday School class.
 Your challenge will be to make the 60-90 minutes you have with those prisoners the most practical, interesting, and relevant experience of their week.

 From the moment people enter the room, participants need to feel the love of God surrounding them.
 Greet each one warmly.
 Encourage a worshipful atmosphere with inspirational music, singing, praise reports, and a time of prayer for specific needs.